IgniteUI/igniteui-xplat-docs/doc/en/components/icon-button.md

 ### Type

-The icon button component will change it's internal structure from `<button>` to an `<a>` type element when the `href` attribute is set.
+The icon button component will change its internal structure from `<button>` to an `<a>` type element when the `href` attribute is set.
 In that case the icon button can be thought of as a regular link.
 Setting the `href` attribute will allow you to also set the `rel`, `target`, and `download` attributes of the icon button.

 ```html
 <igc-icon-button